Salman18/RNCodePush/README.md

 ### react-native-code-push plugin installation and setup

-Configure install and configure react-native-code-push on your android and ios folders by clicking below
+Configure install and configure react-native-code-push on your project based on your react-native version by clicking provided link below

 [react-native-code-push](https://github.com/microsoft/react-native-code-push)